mdmtk/docs/beta/source/guide/csp/settings.md

 Description:

->This parm allows you to specify whether or not the ability to invoke Enterprise Reset in Settings UI will be allowed.
-If an Enterprise Reset is performed, this would clear the data and cache partitions, but also preserve the contents of the Enterprise partition on the device.
+>This parm allows you to specify whether or not the device user will be allowed invoke the "Enterprise data reset" function, usually found in the "Backup & reset" section of the System Settings Menu.
+Since this function could lead to data loss or could render a device less functional, it may be advisable to prevent device users from invoking it.

 <div class="parm-table">
  <table>